Cantera/cantera-website/pages/science/transport.rst

 effect of each species on the transport properties of the phase.
 Currently, ideal-gas transport property models are implemented.

-Transport properties can be defined in the CTI format using the :cti:class:`gas_transport` entry, or in the YAML format using the :ref:`transport <sec-yaml-species-transport>` field of a ``species`` entry.
+Transport properties can be defined in the YAML format using the :ref:`transport <sec-yaml-species-transport>` field of a ``species`` entry.

 .. _sec-phase-transport-models: